Song-xx/policygradient-cartpole-tf2/README.md

 # What is this
-play CartPole to 200 step with Policy Gradient using TensorFlow2.
+play CartPole to 200 step with Policy Gradient using TensorFlow2. this code is refined from Aurelien Geron's <Hands-on Machine Learning with Scikit-Learn, Keras, and TensorFlow>.

 # What is in
 policygradient_cartpole_train.py : train models ,write these models in "model-save-path" folder;